-2020 (mid-September): The five most-expensive cars sold at public auction thus far in 2020 are all classic Bugattis, including the new marque record holder.
+2020 (Full Year): The five most-expensive cars sold at public auction in 2020 were all classic Bugattis, including the new marque record holder.

-The list of the ten most-expensive cars sold at public auction thus far in 2020 is led by five classic Bugattis.
+The list of the ten most-expensive cars sold at public auction in 2020 is led by five classic Bugattis.
 A new marque record was set when a 1934 Bugatti Type 59 Sports sold for $12,681,550 while a 1937 Bugatti Type 57S Atalante was only the third car Bugatti to have sold for more than $10 million.
 The list further includes a 1932 Bugatti Type 55 Super Sport Roadster with factory coachwork, a 1932 Bugatti Type 55 that was a factory-entry at Le Mans, and a 1928 Bugatti Type 35C.
+The most-expensive car-related lot in 2020 was three 1950s Alfa Romeo concept cars sold as a single lot for $15 million.
 The only Ferrari amongst the top ten most expensive cars in 2020 is the 2001 Ferrari 550 GT1 Prodrive, which is the most valuable car ever sold in an online-only auction.

 List of the Top Ten Most-Expensive Cars Sold at Auction in 2020

-The 10 highest results achieved for cars sold at public auction thus far in 2020 were:
+The 10 highest results achieved for cars sold at public auction in 2020 were:

 |Lot||Year||Car||Price ($)||Auction House||Auction|